ericklein/air_quality/readme.md

 	- UI elements function
 	- screenMessage updated to call UI element function
 - 091521
+	- validated code paths for only DEBUG and only DEBUG and SCREEN
 	- [FR][P3]091321: screen; convert pixel coordinates in screen draws to offsets of display.width, display.height -> done
 	- [I][P1]091321: mqtt; should I be using a mqtt.disconnect() during the sleep process? -> added
 	- [I][P1]091321: screen; is the deepsleep function for EPD causing the screen to grey out? -> significant debugging, fixed by changing EPD_BUSY from -1 (default in all Adafruit code) to 5 (from Magtag pinout)
+- 091621
+	- [I][P1]091521: screen; can't call screenMessage after screenValues because the latter will overwrite the screen -> compressed all screen routines into a single screenUpdate function
+	- [FR][P1]112920: screen; time display -> injected as messageText when displaying temperature and humidity
+	- [Q]100120: mqtt; Can I just publish to the higher level topic in connectToBroker() to get all the subs -> no
+	- [I][P2]091021: wifi; If WiFi comes down for an extended period, functionality does not recover in non-deepsleep code branches -> switched from stopApp() to deepSleep() for WiFi failures at initialization
+	- [FR][P2]090821: wifi; instead of while(1) if unable to connect to WiFi, it would be better to reset -> switched from stopApp() to deepSleep() for WiFi failures at initialization
+	- [I][P1]091321: mqtt; semi-consistently seeing issue where, over WiFI, temp is logging to mqtt properly but room and sometimes humidity is not -> solved by implementing MQTT QoS 1
+	- [FR][P3]100720: mqtt; implement MQTT QoS 1 -> done